 The Woodbine Campground sits in the Beartooth Mountains on the banks of the Stillwater River.
 Fishing, hiking, whitewater kayaking, wilderness access, and breathtaking scenery are the main attractions.
 The forested campground has great views in all directions and it’s no wonder this is a very popular site.

 2022 Flooding and Road Closures

 In mid-June, 2022 massive flooding hit the Rock Creek drainage resulting in significant damage to roads and bridges.
 As of mid-July, the West Fork Rock Creek Road is closed from the Basin Campground (mile 7.2) to the end of the road.
 For current information contact the Beartooth Ranger District at 406-446-2103.

 Rock Creek drains the Beartooth Mountains south and west of Red Lodge MT. and the West Fork Rock Creek is its longest and largest tributary.
 The two branches join just outside of Red Lodge.
 The West Fork offers opportunities for camping, fishing, hiking, backpacking, mountain biking, skiing, and enjoying a wilderness setting.

-Cooney Reservoir is one of the most visited recreation destinations in south-central Montana.
-Located within an hour of Billings, MT, Cooney offers great fishing opportunities for trout and walleye and is a popular destination for ice fishing in the winter.
+Cooney State Park is one of the most visited recreation destinations in south-central Montana.
+Located within an hour’s drive of Billings, MT, Cooney offers great fishing for trout and walleye and is popular for ice fishing in the winter.
 Cooney is great for water skiing, wakeboarding, jet skis, and all types of water recreation.
-Cooney State Park offers camping, picnicking, hiking, and cross country skiing.
-No wonder it’s so popular – Cooney Reservoir and State Park has something for almost everyone.
+Cooney State Park offers camping, picnicking, hiking, and cross-country skiing.
+No wonder it’s so popular – Cooney Reservoir and State Park have something for almost everyone.